puzzleclone/PuzzleClone/data_processing_scripts/README.md

 - `eval_type`: Evaluation method specification
 - `source`: Source category (from filename)
 - `id`: Unique identifier (if --add-ids used)
-- `parameters.vars_scale`: Normalized variable difficulty scale
+- `parameters.vars_scale`: A scale measuring the quantitative difficulty of the puzzle

 ### 2. Difficulty Calculation (`cal_difficulty.py`)